 National Canine Research Council Summary and Analysis:

 The researchers used dogs adopted from shelters and rescues because they commonly label their dogs by breed for adopters.
 Owners (students, staff, and faculty at the College of Veterinary Medicine at Western University of Health Sciences) volunteered 50 dogs for the study, of which twenty from 17 different agencies were ultimately included.
 All dogs were adopted from a shelter, rescue, animal control, or similar agency.
-Owners completed surveys detailing the dogs’ demographic information including weight, age, sex, and breed.
+Owners completed surveys detailing the dogs’ demographic information including weight, age, sex, size, source of the dog, and how the breed had been identified by the source.
 Researchers verified the weight and five dogs were randomly selected from each of four weight categories (<20 lb, 21–40 lb, 41–60 lb, and >60 lb) for a total of twenty subjects.
 Blood samples were taken and sent to MARS VETERINARYTM laboratory to be analyzed using The Mars Veterinary Wisdom Panel MXTM.
 DNA analysis was conducted and breed was determined using a statistical model that infers breed from a pattern of 300 genetic markers.

 All dogs were determined to be mixed breed by their adopting agencies and 80% were assigned at least one predominant breed.
 Four dogs were assigned a type rather than breed, and one was assigned both a type and a breed.
 DNA testing reported all breeds that contributed at least 12.5% of a dog’s makeup.
 Breeds were classified as either predominant or less dominant based on their representation in the DNA analysis, such that the breed(s) with the highest reported percentage was labeled as predominant.

 There is a potential sampling bias in this study that should be considered.
 It is plausible that participants who disagreed with the breed assigned to their dog were more likely to volunteer their dogs for DNA testing.
 Additional studies with larger random samples could be conducted to rule out this possibility.
-However, more recent studies by Voith et al. (2013) and Olson et al. (2014) do corroborate the present findings, so this weakness is unlikely to have affected the data.
+However, more recent studies by Gunter, Barber, & Wynne (2018), Voith et al. (2013), and Olson et al. (2015) do corroborate the present findings, so this weakness is unlikely to have affected the data.